How Veronica uses Plans - cross-project planning

 Veronica applies color and roll-up settings to Advanced Roadmaps

 Next, Veronica assigns dependencies to her issues.
-She tells your plan that the epic Back End Development can’t begin until all of the work in the epic called Back End Exploration has finished.
-For now, this is just indicating order for the sake of planning but as the work begins, your plan shows a warning if this dependency falls off-track.
+She indicates in her plan that the epic Back End Development can’t begin until all of the work in the epic called Back End Exploration has finished.
+For now, this is just indicating order for the sake of planning but as the work begins, and her plan shows a warning if this dependency falls off-track.

 The last planning structure that Veronica wants to include is releases.
 She’ll use single-project releases as milestones and one final cross-project release as the final release of the new app.
 She goes to the Releases tab and creates three single-project releases (one for each team) as well as one cross-project release that encompasses them all: